-Sciatica or a trapped nerve is the result of a neurological problem in the back or an entrapped nerve in the pelvis or buttock.
+Sciatica or a trapped nerve is where the nerve is irritated or compressed as the result of a neurological problem in the back, pelvis or buttock.
+It is incredibly painful.

 There are a set of neurological symptoms such as:

 – Gait dysfunction